- Betting Sites

 As you can see above, Mr. Play aren’t exactly the fastest bookie around when it comes to withdrawals.
 Luckily, though, withdrawals aren’t slow enough to be a huge issue.
 Plus, the selection of withdrawal methods here in the UK give punters a decent selection of top-notch payment providers.

-We were very pleased, however, to see that Mr. Play features a wide selection of sports and events for punters to bet on.
+We were very pleased, however, to see that Mr. Play features a wide selection of sports and events to bet on.
 We put this to the test by comparing their selection across a number of other bookies, and Mr. Play gave us just as varied a selection as its competitors.

-In order to know if your bets can be cashed out, you need to open up your list of active bets, and only then will you be able to see if cash Out is available, and whether partial, full, or both types of Cash Out are possible.
+In order to know if your bets can be cashed out, you need to open your list of active bets, and only then will you be able to see if cash Out is available, and whether partial, full, or both types of Cash Out are possible.

 We couldn’t find any mention of a bet builder or a way to request bets on Mr. Play’s site, so we headed to their live chat to find out more.
 Some bookies out there allow customers to request bets through their live chat function, and we figured that this is how it would be at Mr. Play.